-Let's look at how college students can stay healthy and safe as the COVID-19 pandemic continues.
+Let's look at how college students can stay healthy and safe at school this fall.

-2. Know what the student health plan covers — and what it doesn’t.
+3. Know what the student health plan covers — and what it doesn’t.

-3. Check what steps your college is taking to limit the spread of COVID.
+4. Know what steps your college is taking to limit the spread of Covid.